Title: Founder and Chief Executive Officer

-Location: Lake Oswego, OR
+Location: Lake Oswego, Oregon, United States

-Gail Grant, founder and CEO at Wavewatch Technologies, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in architecture.
+Gail Grant, Founder and CEO at Wavewatch Technologies, has been recognized by Marquis Who’s Who Top Artists for dedication, achievements, and leadership in architecture.

 Ms. Grant is a large-scale commercial architect as well as the founder and CEO of Wavewatch Technologies, a global development firm specializing in innovative designs for the hospitality, retail, entertainment, and museum industries.
 She found architecture to be a perfect way to combine her dual passions, science, and the arts, and began her journey with coursework at the University of Colorado and Lewis and Clark Law School before earning a Bachelor of Science in math and physics in 1973.
 In 1978, Ms. Grant was awarded a Master of Architecture from the University of Washington and became licensed to practice in the state of California.